sopyansyauri/librandomvalue/README.md

-# libsum Library for C
+# librandomvalue Library for C

 ## Installation